Pelosi shattered the marble ceiling and leaves a historic leadership legacy

 Under both the Trump and Biden administrations, Pelosi helped enact trillions in new spending and government programs as part of the public health and economic recovery efforts during the 2020 COVID-19 pandemic and the years that followed.

-Pelosi was able to help marshall through the House trillions of dollars in COVID relief aid.
+Pelosi was able to help marshal through the House trillions of dollars in COVID relief aid.

 When Democrats lost the House in the 2022 midterms, Pelosi finally did what most Democrats expected her to do a decade earlier and step down from party leadership, and has vowed to serve in the House.